ku-sldg/negotiation20/src/README.md

-All code relating to negotiation exists here.
+# All code relating to negotiation exists here.

+## `ISAKMP`

+Information pertaining to ISAKMP security association.

+## `Refinement`

+Information regarding refinement.
+Includes manfiests, executability, and protocol generation.

+## `Selection`

+Information surrounding the relying party's selection procedure.
+Formal models of interest describe protocol orderings.

+## `DeptTypes`

-In `DeptTypes` folder, all code from "A Type Dependent Policy Language" is placed.
+All code from "A Type Dependent Policy Language" is placed.
 This include a dependently typed privacy policy and selection policy for the target.

-In `Manfiest` folder, we formalize the idea of the global and local manifest.

-In `myCopland` we copy the Copland language so the reader can easily find the syntax if needed.
+This is information relative to Fritz thesis (2019).